Roger Bannister: Personal life

 In 1955, Bannister married the Swedish artist Moyra Elver Jacobsson in Basel, Switzerland.
 Moyra Jacobsson-Bannister was the daughter of the Swedish economist Per Jacobsson, who served as managing director of the International Monetary Fund.

 They had four children: Carol E. E. Bannister (b.
 1957); Clive C. R. Bannister (b.
 1959), an insurance industry executive; Thurstan R. R. Bannister (b.
 July 1960), a company director in New York; and Charlotte B. M. Bannister (b.
 1963), now Charlotte Bannister-Parker, associate priest at the University Church of St Mary the Virgin in Oxford.

 In 2011, Bannister was diagnosed with Parkinson's disease.
-He died of pneumonia at the John Radcliffe Hospital in Oxford on 3 March 2018, at the age of 88, 20 days before his 89th birthday.
+He died of pneumonia at the John Radcliffe Hospital in Oxford on 3 March 2018, at the age of 88.
 He is buried in Wolvercote Cemetery near Oxford.
 His widow, Lady Moyra Bannister, died in Oxford on 4 November 2022, at the age of 94.

 Legacy

 On the 50th anniversary of running the mile in under four minutes, Bannister was interviewed by the BBC's sports correspondent Rob Bonnet.
 At the conclusion of the interview, Bannister was asked whether he looked back on the sub-4-minute mile as the most important achievement of his life.
 Bannister replied that he instead saw his subsequent forty years of practising medicine and some of the new procedures he introduced as being more significant.
 He also said that, in terms of athletic achievement, he felt his performances at the 1952 Olympics and the 1954 Commonwealth Games were more significant than running the sub-4-minute mile.

 Ironically, although Roger Bannister is arguably the most famous record-setter in the mile, he is also the man who held the record for the shortest period of time, at least since the IAAF started to ratify records.